Symposium | 16.11.2018 | 09.00 – 16.45

-Symposium on 'Estate and Family Names Ending with "-meier"or "-meyer" in Tecklenburger Land'
+Symposium on 'Estate and Family Names Ending with '-meier' in Tecklenburger Land'

 Everyone has one—a family name.
 It is an important part of our identity.
 Our family name denotes our being part of a family.
 However, only very few of us know what our family name means or where it comes from.
 It is no coincidence that explanations of individual family names are currently enjoying great popularity.
 Listeners and readers are made aware of the origin and meaning of their names on various radio broadcasts or in daily newspapers.

-On 16 November, the Draiflessen Collection would like to dedicate itself to one entire family of names—those with "-meier" or "-meyer" as their the root—in a scholarly symposium.
+On 16 November, the Draiflessen Collection would like to dedicate itself to one entire family of names—those with '-meier' as their the root—in a scholarly symposium (in German).
 Since, even though Brenninkmeyer, Eschmeier, Langemeyer, or Tassemeier—the series could be extended indefinitely—are family names that appear with great frequency in Westphalia, surprisingly little is known about their genesis and development.

-The symposium is supplemented by a small exhibition, in which visitors can receive information about the wide range of names ending with "-meier" or "-meyer" in Tecklenburger Land until 17 February 2019.
+The symposium is supplemented by a small exhibition, in which visitors can receive information about the wide range of names ending with '-meier' in Tecklenburger Land until 17 February 2019.

 Make an appointment for the event